 Hi, I'm Lizzie.

-Before venturing into a session with me, you might like to know a little more about me.
+Before venturing into a session, you might like to know a little more about me.

 My own lived experience has been the entry point into this field of work, for I came to know my own body first through auto-immune disease as a young child.
 These early years set me on a lifetime quest for understanding illness and healing from chronic pain, which ultimately came from movement, knowledge and self-exploration.
 On this path, in my twenties I discovered yoga and craniosacral therapy; in my thirties, Rolfing; in my forties, Compassionate Inquiry; and in my fifties, Somatic Experiencing, NARM and Polyvagal synthesis.